Curious About Green Banking?

 Willing to Take Risks That Matter

-Green banks are different from their competitors in that they are willing to make risky investments in industries and products that matter.
+Green banks are different from their competitors in that they are willing to make risky investments in clean energy projects, industries, and products that matter.
 They apply environmental, social, and governance (ESG) criteria in their investment decisions, and seek investments in new carbon-resilient technologies that provide both profit and value to society.
 Electric vehicles, smart power grids, and renewable energy systems are some of the risky innovations that green banks usually invest in.

 As a result of these practices, green banks cease to become the financiers of highly destructive industries, such as fossil fuels.